-Assignment 8: Read Hendricks pages 145-195.
+Assignment 8: Read Hendricks, Living by the Book pages 145-195.
 In a Word document indicate you finished reading this reading and list five things you learned from your reading.
-(25 points).
+Participate in the discussion board (25 points).

 Assignment 9: Type out 50 observations on the book of Jonah.
 Participate in the discussion board (100 points).